-Develop Offenders' Store Fund Markup Limits and Incorporate Methodology into Legislatively Approved Regulations......page 2
+Develop Offenders' Store Fund Markup Limits and Incorporate Methodology into Legislatively Approved Regulations.....page 2

-Developing Offenders' Store Fund (OSF) markup limits and incorporating methodology into legislatively approved regulations adopted through the public rulemaking process will help ensure offenders can purchase basic necessities at a reasonable cost.
+Developing Offenders' Store Fund (OSF) markup limits and incorporating methodology into legislatively approved regulations adopted through the public rulemaking process will help determine deductions to defray other operations and maintenance costs and ensure offenders can purchase items at a reasonable cost.
 Incorporating these limits and methodology into regulations will increase transparency and ensure an average \$14.2 million in annual OSF sales conform with statutory authority and legislative intent.
 The Nevada Department of Corrections (NDOC) assesses a 40% markup on most OSF goods and services sold to offenders and visitors.
 NDOC does not have documented criteria or legislatively approved regulations defining what constitutes the markup.